-Plans: Sprint is beginning to attract more customers with the a compelling device line-up like the and the clarity and simplicity of unlimited plans.
+Plans: Sprint is beginning to attract more customers with a compelling device line-up like the and the clarity and simplicity of unlimited plans.
 Plans are typically less expensive, particularly for unlimited internet access, text and messaging services.
-They offer several plans pre-paid, family and individual plans.
+They offer several plans pre-paid, family, and individual plans.
 Nextel offers plans with unlimited incoming calls and a strong set of business-friendly features, including adding a second line to a handset.
 Nextel pioneered push-to-talk technology with its Direct Connect (now called Walkie-Talkie) service.

 - Sprint Airave femtocell or mini cell tower for enhanced in-building coverage.